osmandapp/web/main/docs/technical/osmand-api-sdk/index.md

 Please check the example on [Github repo](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-api-sample).

-## Android OsmAnd OpenGL SDK
-OsmAnd OpenGL SDK sample uses special library which provides only OpenGL rendering (also available in 3D).
-In the demo app user can browse map and open context menu which should be present at standard OsmAnd location.
-In order to run the demo, you would need to install OsmAnd and download maps to **Shared location**, demo doesn't use any local OsmAnd API.
-Demo also has context menu & search but this code was copy/pasted from OsmAnd itself and has same License as OsmAnd's code.

-**Pros**
-- No need for OsmAnd /  OsmAnd+ to be installed
-- Pure map library solution

-**Cons**
-- Strict License, mainly GPL
-- No routing, no API's, no helpers - only pure map solution
-- Size 80-120 MB (possible to shrink by removing World basemap 20 MB).
-Other size manipulation could be done based on the intent of the target app.

-Please check the example on [Github repo](https://github.com/osmandapp/osmand-api-demo/tree/master/OsmAnd-qt-core-sample).
-Demo app only for ARM-devices [OsmAnd-qt-arm-nightly.apk(https://download.osmand.net/latest-night-build/OsmAnd-qt-arm-nightly.apk).

 ## Android OsmAnd Full Library SDK
 OsmAnd Full library reuses complete OsmAnd as a library.
 Basically All code / All UI fragments is part of that library which gives the freedom to use what's already present in OsmAnd but requires a good understanding how it is possible to combine several layers / services.